-Core Stability / Pilates Classes
+Core Stability / Pilates Classes – Sydney City CBD

 There are many elements to promoting good health, well-being and mobility.
 At Macquarie Street Physiotherapy, we provide the option for those who live or work in Sydney’s CBD to join our Core Stability/Pilates classes.

 Pilates is a system of physical exercise, named after its developer and founder, Joseph Pilates, nearly 100 years ago.
 His inspiration for this method of exercise came to him during WW1, where injured soldiers needed rehabilitation.
-It was broadened for use with dancers.
+Later it was broadened for use with dancers.
 In more recent years, Pilates classes have been offered by most fitness studios as a way to improve core stability and general strength/condition.

 Your core is made up of your abdominal muscles, your diaphragm and pelvic floor.
-These muscles are designed to work together to provide a stable base upon which your limbs can do their day to day duties, such as walking, sport, lifting, etc. If your core is stable and strong, there is better protection for your back when the limbs are loaded up, or if you have to sit or stand for prolonged periods of time.
+These muscles are designed to work together to provide a stable base upon which your limbs can do their day to day duties, such as walking, sport, lifting, etc. Therefore if your core is stable and strong, there is better protection for your back when the limbs are loaded up, or if you have to sit or stand for prolonged periods of time.
 Even if your main form of exercise is sports in another field, participating in Pilates classes is an important adjunct as it conditions and strengthens your body at the core.
-This helps prevent sports injuries that may otherwise arise from running, tennis, rugby, football, hockey, and many other forms of sport and exercise, including your regular gym workouts.
+For instance it helps prevent sports injuries that may otherwise arise from running, tennis, rugby, football, hockey, and many other forms of sport and exercise, including your regular gym workouts.

 Core exercise suits people of all ages and fitness levels.
 It can help reduce headache, spinal or other joint pain.
 It is great for people who look after young children who need to bend and lift a lot.
 For those who go to the gym regularly, core strengthening you get from Pilates helps to protect the back and neck from injury related to resistance training.
-For those who spend hours sitting or standing at a desk, it will provide the endurance you need to do this more comfortably.
+Moreover those who spend hours sitting or standing at a desk, it will provide the endurance you need to do this more comfortably.

-Our individual or group classes are suitable for anyone from beginners and intermediate right through to advanced Pilates students.
+In conclusion our individual or group classes are suitable for anyone from beginners and intermediate right through to advanced Pilates students.

 In the mat Pilates sessions, we use a range of equipment including Swiss balls, Pilates balls, resistance bands and foam rollers.
-These make the classes challenging and interesting, and most importantly functional.
+These additions make the classes challenging and interesting, and most importantly functional.

 The Reformer has a horizontal frame with tracks which enable back and forth movement of a carriage.
 Under physiotherapist guidance, the participant sits or lies on the Reformer carriage, and performs a range of exercises that promote balance, strength, flexibility and stretching.